Fred-org/FRED-docs/source/Setting Up/GPU tuning.rst

     Check the relative performance using for instance :code:`fred -benchmark 1e7`.

-    Once you found a satisfactory set of parameters, you could add the envvars to the configuration file of Fred (.fredrc in Linux or Registry in Windows).
+    Once you find a satisfactory set of parameters, you can add the envvars to the FRED configuration file (.fredrc in Linux or Registry in Windows).